 5. You Accept Your Low Focus

+The last thing that can keep you from excellence is accepting low focus.
 As we grow up, we are molded by the opinions of others.
 The Harvard Business Journal’s article titled How Successful Business Leaders Think states the ability to hold two ideas at once is a distinguishing factor of successful leaders.
 This skill is called ‘integrative thinking’.
 Accept your style of thinking as a strong point instead of something holding you back.

 A healthy lifestyle can greatly improve the ability to focus.
 Reading instead of watching TV can also improve the ability to focus.
 Gluten, refined sugar and excessive caffeine reduce your ability to focus.
 Physical activity, especially yoga, has been proven to improve cognitive abilities such as focusing, retaining information and thinking clearly.
 Yoga can also help you succeed in life because it helps builds self-esteem and helps you maintain a positive outlook because of the endorphin release.
 To reduce scattered thinking, don’t look at your phone so often.

 Finally, get yourself a professional goal journal to track your goals and practical action steps.
-Write down the positive traits others have mentioned about you, write down what you know you are good at and the things you are going to learn.
+Write down the positive traits others have mentioned about you.
+Write down what you know you are good at and the things you are going to learn.
 When you complete actions you have planned out, it will build confidence and momentum that will change your perception of yourself.